dr-wojak/econ/landauer-constraint.md

 Empirical validation on negotiations-at-scale confirms theoretical predictions.
 The framework reveals why disparate institutional structures converge on similar thermodynamic topologies despite operating in different domains: they all solve the same energy-minimization problem under the Landauer constraint.

-**Keywords:** Landauer's principle, negotiation theory, information thermodynamics, institutional design, bisimulation, multi-fungibility, Raiffa architecture, smart contracts, irreversible computation, mock fungibility, pseudo-negotiations, governance theory
+**Keywords:** Landauer's principle, negotiation theory, information thermodynamics, institutional design, bisimulation, multi-fungibility, Raiffa architecture, smart contracts, irreversible computation, mock fungibility, pseudo-negotiations, governance theory, negotiation bisimulation stack

 ---

-## Institutional Efficiency
+## 1. Introduction: The Thermodynamic Constraint on Institutions

 Institutional efficiency is grounded in information thermodynamics.
 Value systems are information-processing architectures where institutional design determines the energy cost of state transitions.
 Systems that externalize exploratory computation into low-erasure substrates outperform those that bind exploration directly to high-erasure commitments.
 We formalize this principle through Raiffa's negotiation architecture, demonstrate its application to multi-fungibility optimization, and prove its implementation in Marlowe smart contracts via bisimulation.
 This framework reveals why certain institutional structures—from market-making to blockchain consensus—converge on similar thermodynamic topologies despite operating in different domains.

----

-## 1. Introduction: The Thermodynamic Constraint on Institutions

 ### 1.1 Core Thesis